 Anna Lawrence Bisland, founder and first President of the Bronxville Women’s Club.
 The BWC received its 501(c)(3) not-for-profit status in 2011.

 The club still operates out of this clubhouse, a landmark of the opulence and optimism of a specific time and place in American history.
 The architectural and historical significance of the building was recognized when the Clubhouse was placed on the Westchester County Inventory of Historic Places in 1999 and on the National List of Historic Places in 2007.
 The building itself has been newly named the Anna Lawrence Bisland 1928 House.

 The club continues today as an exciting place to be.
 Its membership is open to all women and men who are interested in a diverse selection of educational, cultural, civic, health and art programs.
 Programs such as Literature, including such topics as book discussions, poetry readings, creative writing.
-Music programs of all types, the ever popular classical Midland Music Professional Concert series and the singer, songwriter BWC Live Music Coffeehouse, as well as, children’s recitals and other programs.
-The philanthropy programs which raise funds which are distributed to local charities and non-profit organizations in the area as a service to the community.
-Theater, Social entertainment, lectures, speakers, art sessions for children and adults, music and dance, and etc. all were envisioned by its founders: a community center so special that being a member is a privilege and an honor.
-A premier center and source of enrichment.
+Music programs of all types, the ever-popular classical Midland Music Professional Concert series and the singer, songwriter BWC Live Music Coffeehouse, as well as, children’s recitals and other programs.
+The philanthropy programs raise funds that are distributed to local charities and non-profit organizations in the area as a service to the community.
+Theater, social entertainment, lectures, speakers, art sessions for children and adults, music and dance all were envisioned by its founders: a community center so special that being a member is a privilege and an honor.